Beilstein-Institut/BChemXtract/README.md

 meaningful chemical structures and reactions from the parsed file.
 Structures and reactions are enriched with calculated chemical descriptors such as InChI and SMILES
 (or RInChI and reaction smiles respectively).

+**Please note**, that while the structure extraction part is relatively mature, the reaction extraction is still in an experimental stage.

 ## ChemDraw file specification
 The implementation of the parser was originally developed against the ChemDraw file specification that was published online for years at www.cambridgesoft.com.
 The website is offline nowadays, however the specification can still be browsed here: